 Jobs eligible for funding through JTIP must be newly created, full-time (minimum of 32 hours/week), and year-round.
 Trainees must be guaranteed full-time employment with the company upon successful completion of the training program.
-Eligible positions must directly support the primary mission of the business and include those directly related to the creation of the product or service provided by the company to its customers.
+Eligible positions must directly support the primary mission of the business to include human resources and those directly related to the creation of the product or service provided by the company to its customers.
 Other newly created jobs not directly related to production may be eligible.
 The number of these jobs is limited to 20% of the total number of jobs applied for in the proposal.
 Companies with fewer than 20 employees may include production-related jobs claimed on previous JTIP projects in the calculation when applying for non-production jobs on subsequent applications, within two years of the most recent board approval date.

 Jobs must also meet a wage requirement to be eligible for funding.
 The entry level wage requirements for JTIP eligibility are specified in the "Reimbursable Expenses" section of this policy manual.
-To attract the best candidates and reduce turnover, companies are encouraged to set wages at levels eligible for the High Wage Job Tax Credit, and utilize the WorkKeys® program as part of the hiring process.
+To attract the best candidates and reduce turnover, companies are encouraged to set wages at levels eligible for the High Wage Job Tax Credit, and utilize the WorkKeys® through a regional New Mexico Workforce Connection office program as part of the hiring process.